shuaijunye/azure-docs/articles/synapse-analytics/spark/apache-spark-azure-portal-add-libraries.md

 - Your team has built a custom package that you need available in your Apache Spark pool.

 To make third party or locally built code available to your applications, install a library onto one of your serverless Apache Spark pools or notebook session.

+> [!IMPORTANT]
+>
+> - There are three levels of packages installation on Synapse Analytics, default level, Spark pool level and session-scoped level.
+> - Apache Spark in Azure Synapse Analytics has a full Anaconda install plus extra common libraries served on the default level which is fully managed by Synapse Analytics.
+The pool level packages can be used by all Artifacts, e.g., Notebook and Spark Job Definition, that are attaching the corresponding Spark pool.
+And the session-scoped level packages will create an environment for a Notebook session, these libraries won't be persisted between sessions.
+> - Workspace packages allows you to upload custom packages or a specific version of an open-source library that you would like to use in your Azure Synapse Analytics Workspace.
+These packages can be installed to your Spark pool.
+> - To be noted, the installation process on Spark pool level would take certain amount of waiting time and has impact to all running Artifacts attached to the pool, we suggest to use session-scoped installing for experiments or quick iterative purposes.

 ## Default Installation

-Apache Spark in Azure Synapse Analytics has a full Anaconda install plus extra libraries.
+Apache Spark in Azure Synapse Analytics has a full Anaconda install plus extra common libraries.
 The full libraries list can be found at [Apache Spark version support](apache-spark-version-support.md).

 When a Spark instance starts, these libraries are included automatically.
 More packages can be added at the Spark pool level or session level.